joelkuiper/PathoLens/README.md

 “Pathogenicity” is not an intrinsic, context-free property of a variant.
 Clinical significance is adjudicated relative to a specific disease, inheritance model, and phenotype match in a particular person or family.
 The same allele can be pathogenic in a recessive disorder only when biallelic, benign in heterozygous carriers, or relevant only in a tissue, developmental stage, or environment that we never observe.
 The evidence that drives real classifications (e.g. segregation, de novo status, population frequency, phenotype specificity, functional readouts, etc.) is simply missing here.
 Asking a sequence-and-gene–only model to decide a question that biology defines conditionally sets it up to fail on many legitimate cases.

 The sequence→effect mapping is also mediated by layers the model does not see: isoform usage, long-range regulation and 3D chromatin, cell-type–specific epigenetic state, gene–gene compensation, etc. Even “obvious” cues are unreliable in isolation.
 Nonsense can be tolerated; missense depends on structural context; splice effects hinge on unseen factors.
 In addition, ClinVar adds its own noise and bias (ascertainment toward extremes, disease-specific labeling).
-Compressing all of this to local sequence plus a coarse GO prior is unlikely to resolve the borderline or mechanism-dependent examples that matter clinically.
+Compressing all of this to local sequence (and limited protein heuristics) is unlikely to resolve the borderline or mechanism-dependent examples that matter clinically.

 ## Implementation
 ### Data and splits